Protocol progress, Japan expansion, HK Blockchain Week - it’s been a productive month at Quantstamp. Here’s what’s been going on:

-We’re making good progress on our new UI for the Quanstamp Protocol.
+We’re making good progress on a new interface for the Quantstamp Protocol.
 The new interface will be designed to make it much more straightforward and intuitive to scan smart contracts, while also providing live statistics on the Quantstamp Protocol network.
 Users should be able to see information such as auditing node stats and network events updated as available in real time.

 We officially announced establishing our Japanese subsidiary Quantstamp Japan GK*.
 This establishment was assisted by investment from Nomura as well as Digital Garage Incubation.
 Through Quantstamp Japan GK, we aim to help Japanese startups and enterprises use secure blockchain technology.

 * GK is a Japanese form of a Limited Liability Company

 Fujitsu R&D Center Joined the Smart Contract Alliance

 Also in March, we were happy to announce that Fujitsu R&D Center has joined the Smart Contract Security Alliance, a standards organization we co-founded.
 Dedicated to improving the professionalism of the smart contract security industry, the mission of the Smart Contract Security Alliance includes working with members to develop accepted standards for smart contract audits as well as secure smart contract development.
 Fujitsu R&D Center is a research arm of Fujitsu, the top IT services provider in Japan.